cucapra/packet-scheduling/pieo-calendar/pieo_analysis.md

 # PIEO Queues – Overview & Analysis

-Here I'll attempt to discuss the implementation of the PIEO (Push-In-Extract-Out) Queue, its relevance against PIFOs and potential drawbacks.
+This serves to discuss the implementation of the PIEO (Push-In-Extract-Out) Queue, its relevance against PIFOs and potential drawbacks.

+### Papers

+1) [DR-PIFO: A Dynamic Ranking Packet Scheduler Using a Push-In-First-Out Queue](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10215378&tag=1) – Elbediwy et al 2024, IEEE
+2) [Discussion on Push-In-Extract-Out Scheduler in Hardware](https://cemclaughlin.github.io/img/portfolio/PIEO%20Presentation/Final%20Project%20Report.pdf) – McLaughlin, University of Hawaii

 ### Summary

 Fundamentally, a PIEO (Push-In Extract Out) Queue is a generalization of the PIFO (Push-In First Out) Queue which we have already studied.
 The main difference lies in how a queue is queried.